 Note that this guide was originally created for use with the Built-in Render Pipeline in Unity 2017.3.
 For information on adapting this guide for use with the Universal Render Pipeline (URP) and the High Definition Render Pipeline (HDRP), see Update: believable visuals in URP and HDRP.

 The first step is to get your Assets into a format suitable for what you want to do.
-It’s very important to set up a proper workflow from your 3D modelling application, such as 3ds Max, Maya, Blender, and Houdini, into Unity.
-When exporting assets from 3D modelling applications for import into Unity, you need to consider:
+It’s very important to set up a proper workflow from your 3D modeling application, such as Autodesk® 3ds Max®, Autodesk® Maya®, Blender, and Houdini, into Unity.
+When exporting assets from 3D modeling applications for import into Unity, you need to consider:

 When blocking out a Scene with placeholders or sketching geometry, having a point of reference scale model can be helpful.
 Choose a point of reference scale model that is appropriate for the Scene you’re making.
 In the Spotlight Tunnel Sample Scene case, we use a park bench:

 Your Scene doesn’t have to use exactly the same proportions as real life.
 Using a point of reference scale model simply allows consistencies of scale to be relative between GameObjects, even if the Scene is intended to have exaggerated proportions.